 4. Competition research.

 Surely, you can’t ask your amazing customers to do all the work on promotion for you.
 You have to continue advertising your brand and products.
-Just this time social media monitoring is here to help you.
+Just this time social media monitoring tools are here to help you.
 Through spying on your competitors, of course.
 SMM tells you where your competitors promote their brands, how they do it, and whether they are successful or not.
 So, the main point here is nice and simple:

 - Identify your old and new competitors.
 Find out what they are doing.
 Who’s talking to them?
 Who are they talking to?
 What are they talking about?
 Are they having any success?